mate-academy/layout_moyo-header/checklist.md

 5. [CODE STYLE] - Remember about correct indentation between parent and child elements.
-Each level of nesting, including text, contained inside the element, requires 2-space offset.
+Each level of nesting, including text, navained inside the element, requires 2-space offset.
 Also blank line shouldn't be between parent and child elements.
        <details>
          <summary>BAD examples</summary>